gooddata/gooddata-ui/docs/platform_intro.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

 The **GoodData platform** is a complete analytics platform.
-This end-to-end solution for business intelligence delivers ETL (Extract Transform Load), data warehousing, and predictive modeling in a single, unified platform.
+This end-to-end solution for business intelligence delivers ETL (Extract Transform Load), data warehousing, and report modeling in a single, unified platform.

 GoodData users access analytics through the **GoodData Portal**, an intuitive and secure web interface purpose-built for querying and displaying analytics reporting.
 After a GoodData user logs in to the GoodData Portal, they can create reports and insights and build dashboards.